 If you are experiencing symptoms consistent with COVID-19, or if you have been in close contact with someone with suspected or confirmed COVID-19, call your doctor about testing.

 Treatment for the flu and COVID-19

 If you have the flu, prescription antiviral medicines can help treat your illness, if taken early.
 They can help ease your symptoms, shorten your illness, and lessen your risk for complications.

 The Food and Drug Administration has approved remdesivir as a drug to treat severe COVID-19.
 Other treatments for severe illness have received Emergency Use Authorization (EUA).
 For more minor illnesses, doctors may recommend over-the-counter medications like acetaminophen or ibuprofen to treat symptoms.

 Can I Prevent Coronavirus or the Flu?

-The CDC recommends any American older than 6 months get an annual flu shot, which can help prevent you from getting infected with the flu.
-There is no vaccination available yet for COVID-19.
+The CDC recommends that everyone older than 6 months get an annual flu shot, which can help prevent you from getting infected with the flu.

-You can take some steps to help prevent getting infected by the flu or COVID-19 and to prevent their spread:
+There are also prevention methods you can use for both the coronavirus and the flu.
+These steps can help protect you from getting infected by the flu or COVID-19 and help prevent their spread:

 - Wash your hands with soap and water or an alcohol-based hand sanitizer.
-Wash for at least 20 seconds.
-This is most important after coughing and sneezing, using the bathroom, and before eating.
+Wash for at least 20 seconds — especially after coughing and sneezing, using the bathroom, and before eating